Beijzum/CrowdSurvivor/README.md

 the game and kill enemies to level up.
 Upon level-up, choose an upgrade to increase your stats that helps improve damage or survivability.

-You win when all Shreks are dead after 3 minutes!
+You win when all Shreks are dead after 2 minutes have elapsed in-game!

 ## Features